software-mansion/react-native-reanimated/docs/docs/animations.md

 ```

 In the above example we make immediate updates to the `offset` Shared Value upon a button click.
-The `offset` value is then mapped to a veiw translation using `useAnimatedStyle`.
+The `offset` value is then mapped to a view translation using `useAnimatedStyle`.
 As a result, when we tap on the "Move" button the animated box jumps to a new, random location as presented below:

 ![](/react-native-reanimated/docs/shared-values/sv-immediate.gif)